Seed Format

 00

-), representing the input data for each message. - Message Delimiter: This seed uses the delimiter
+), representing the input data for each message. - Message delimiter: This seed uses the delimiter

 (represented as2a2a2a2a2a2a2a2a